reestywhite/calculator-3005/README.md

 # calculator-3001
-A caculator in your browser.
-Losely based off of the Citizen SDC-8150 Electronic Calculator.
+A calculator in your browser.
+Loosely based off of the Citizen SDC-8150 Electronic Calculator.

 ## What I Learned
 * Utilising functional programming for different features of a program.